Health Food Radar

 Look, there are delicious, comforting foods we eat all the time which are probiotic.
 Crème Fraiche is heavy cream left in a warm dark spot on your counter overnight or a few days to let the bacteria multiply.
 Why is sour cream sour?
 Why is buttermilk tangy?
 Why is a slather of good French butter on sourdough toast is a probiotic dream?
 Fermentation, friends.

 But fermented foods are as old as history and in culinary cultures other than the North American highly pasteurized one, food with living cultures is carefully cultured.
 If you’re a foodie, hunting down hip new fermented foods to improve your intestinal flora and fauna could be your new hobby.
-If you live anywhere near a Japanese grocer, find a container of natto, fermented soybeans, which not only contain probiotics but deliver a large dose of menaquinone-7 which has shown to increase bone density in post-menopausal women.
+If you live anywhere near a Japanese grocer, find a container of natto, fermented soybeans, which not only contain probiotics but deliver a large dose of menaquinone-7 which has been shown to increase bone density in postmenopausal women.
 Try the following unusual fermented foods to feed your flora and your fauna.

 • Sour Corn — A southern delicacy; fermented corn kernels in a salty brine.